Variational Neural Stochastic Differential Equations with Change Points: Proposed Methodology

 \subsubsection{Convergence of Training Algorithm to a Stationary Point}

 To prove that our algorithm converges to a stationary point, we need to make a few assumptions about the efficiency of the updates at each iteration of the algorithm.
 Mainly, we assume that both model updates and change point updates lead to an improvement based on their respective criterion.
 Mainly, model parameter updates improve the ELBO and change point updates improve the marginal likelihood.
-We also make the assumption that the inference gap as a result of the variational approximation does not widen after change points are updated.
+We also make the assumption that the inference gap as a result of the variational approximation does not widen after change points are updated. {A detailed description of the assumptions can be found in Appendix \ref{ss_assumptions: details}.}

 In the following theorem, we show that our training algorithm converges to a stationary point of the ELBO -- mainly that after each update in the algorithm the ELBO either stays the same or increases in value.
 We provide a visualization of the result in Fig \ref{fig: prf_stationary_point}.

 \begin{theorem} As $E\rightarrow\infty$, our algorithm (under maximum likelihood updates for the change points) reaches a stationary point w.r.t. a lower bound on the marginal likelihood, i.e.,

 for all $i\in\mathbb{N}$, where $\mathbb{N}$ denotes the natural numbers. \end{theorem}